The Paw Paw Lake Foundation is dedicated to the improvement

-The problem with Eurasian Milfiol in Paw Lake wasn’t caused by high level of nutrients in the lake, The Milfiol was just well fed by the nutrients.
-The Eurasian Milfiol, which is not indigenous to inland lakes in Michigan, was transported to Paw Paw Paw Lake from the props and bottoms of boats.
-Once it entered the lake it continued to thrive and spread because it was so well fed by the abundance of nutrients in the lake.
+The problem with Eurasian Milfoil in Paw Paw Lake wasn’t caused by high levels of nutrients in the Lake.
+The Milfoil was just well fed by the nutrients.
+The Eurasian Milfoil, which is not indigenous to inland lakes in Michigan, was transported to Paw Paw Paw Lake from the props and the bottoms of boats.
+Once it entered the Lake it continued to thrive and spread because it was so well fed by the abundance of nutrients in the Lake.

 Everyone wants the water quality of Paw Paw Lake to be crystal clear and healthy.
-Eliminating the Eurasian Milfiol will be a major improvement.
-Reducing the nutrient level in the lake would also be a major improvement.
-The high nutrient level in the lake, however, cannot be reduced easily.
-Large amounts of nutrients are released from the bottom sediments in the lake.
+Eliminating the Eurasian Milfoil is a major improvement.
+Reducing the nutrient level in the Lake would also be a major improvement.
+The high nutrient level in the Lake, however, cannot be reduced easily.
+Large amounts of nutrients are released from the bottom sediments in the Lake.
 Removing the bottom sediments would help solve the problem, but the cost is prohibitive.

 An Aeration trial had the potential to reduce nutrients in the Lake, but it was not successful.
 Other options are being considered by the Special Assessment Project Advisory Committee (SAPAC).

 Nutrients and sediment also enter the Lake throughout the year from the County drains.
 Two projects have recently been completed: a new sediment basin in one of the Berrien County drains and a new sediment barrier on a large upstream farm property.

 The impact of these PPLF initiatives are confirmed.
 The sediment load in the drain water has been reduced due to the effectiveness of the sediment basin.
 The sediment barrier also was successful in reducing the sediment dump from the farm property.

 The buttons on the left will take you to different pages of information.